 In the growing list of renewable energy sources for residential use, solar energy bags the top spot.
 A research done by the Solar Energy Industries Association in 2018 found a healthy increase of homeowners in the United States opting to install home solar systems.
 As a result, the residential solar sector is projected to grow into a $4.5 billion market by 2023.

-Along with giving you clean and green energy, another alluring benefit of a solar home system is the long-term cost-benefit.
-As a homeowner, you rely on your energy generating system instead of buying electricity from the utility grid.
+Along with giving you clean and green energy, another alluring benefit of an existing solar power system is the long-term cost-benefit.
+As a homeowner, you rely on your energy-generating system instead of buying electricity from the utility grid.
 That’s money put back into your pocket every month.

-To make home solar systems as self-sufficient as possible, domestic and international competitors have mined into a new vein of solar power equipment besides solar panels – solar batteries.
-Whereas solar panels generate electricity, solar energy storage batteries have been perfected and diversified to store the surplus electricity generated.
+To make home solar systems as self-sufficient as possible, domestic and international competitors have mined into a new vein of solar power equipment besides solar panels – solar energy storage batteries.
+Whereas solar panels generate electricity, solar storage batteries have been perfected and diversified to store the excess energy generated.

 Solar Energy – The Answer to Your Consumption Needs

 The sun gives more than just warmth, light, and a good tan.
 In this century, we have finally begun to appreciate the sun for what it truly is – a renewable source of energy.
 Through the smart invention of the photovoltaic cell, we have found a way to trap the raw power that sunrays possess and convert it to electricity.
 Once passed through an inverter, this energy can safely power your TV, dishwasher, water heater, etc.